Rasagnya-Choppa/BenchOddyssey_TDL/README.md

 - Pinterest Shares
 - Total Shares

-The model which I used was the Stochastic Gradient Descent based Linear Regression model.
-This module was imported from the [Scikit Learn](http://scikit-learn.org/) library.
-The best results (with highest R<sup>2</sup> error) were obtained with the following parameters :
+The model which we used was the XGBoost (Extreme Gradient Boosting).
+XGBoost is an ensemble learning technique that combines multiple decision trees to improve predictive performance.
-- loss = squared_epsilon_insensitive
+- R-square=0.95
-- penalty = none
+- MSME
-- alpha = 1e-05
+- MSE

 ## How to Use
 I have developed a command line tool to test out the model.